aptos-foundation/AIPs/aips/aip-x.md

  - This would allow us to de-anonymize Aptos Keyless users.
  - It would **not** allow us to authorize transactions on behalf of users, since the prover service does not learn the user's ephemeral signing key.[^spec]
 - induces risks for both users and for us
+- We mitigate these risks by making the prover *stateless*: it stores nothing about a user after completing that user's request

 ### Scalability

 - expensive to host